 Watch our rendered movie

-Formula Electric Belgium vzw unites a group of motivated engineering students from different campuses of KU Leuven University and Thomas More University College in Flanders, Belgium.
-The Formula project offers the team members a working environment which resembles a realistic case, in which they have to apply all their technical and soft skills.
+Formula Electric Belgium unites a group of motivated engineering students from different campuses of KU Leuven University and Thomas More University College in Belgium.
+The Formula project offers the team members a working environment in which they have to apply all their technical and soft skills.

 Apart from enhancing these skills and bringing their education to a higher level, the practical goal of the project is to design, build and drive an electric Formula Student race car.
-In the process, they are joined by several partners who help realize the building of the car.
-After a year of development and manufacturing processes, the team will participate in several international events of the Formula Student competition.
+In this process, they are joined by several partners who help realize the building of the car.
+After a year of development and manufacturing, the team will participate in several international events of the Formula Student competition.

 The Formula Student Competitions

 Formula Student is a platform for the next generation of world class engineers.
 It is Europe’s most prestigious engineering competition for students and it is organized by SAE International.
 The competition was organized in Europe for the first time in 1998 because there was a big demand for young engineers with practical experience in terms of teamwork, design and project planning.

 Formula Student challenges university teams worldwide to design and build their own car in only nine months time.
 The performance of the car and the qualities of the team are being evaluated during static and dynamic events.
 To complete this mission successfully the team has to work together and think of creative solutions for the problems presented by the judges.
 An additional difficulty is completing the whole project within a certain budget and time.
 The competition involves combustion cars as well as electric cars.
 Formula Electric Belgium only participates in the electric class.